 Move Forward With Corporate Social Responsibility

 We all want to make our own impact on the world.
 You can make your impact (and help your customers make their impact) by implementing corporate social responsibility initiatives.
-These 5 ways will get you started.
+These five ideas will get you started.